MBSI-Inc/gazetrack-onboarding/README.md

 By calculate the iris's x position compared to the eye bounding box, we can calculate whether the user is looking left, center or right (which should give direction ration from -1 to 1)

 In the output video, the 2 top number are gaze direction ratio for left and right eye.
-The bottom number is just the average, and the text show whenever you are loking left and right.
+The bottom number is just the average, and the text show whenever you are looking left and right.

 ![Step 6 example img](example/step6.png "Step 6")